KINK: History

 The station began broadcasting Christmas Day, 1968, as "KINK – The Underground Link".
 It was a sister station to KGW (now KPOJ) and KGW-TV.
 The stations were owned by Seattle-based King Broadcasting.
 KINK aired a freeform/progressive rock format, where the DJs chose the music they would play.
 Over time, the format evolved to adult album alternative.
 The station is a prior employer of screenwriter Mike Rich (Nativity Story, Finding Forrester), who worked there as the morning newsman and co-host early in his career.

 In 1998, KINK was sold to CBS Radio.
 In August 2009, CBS Radio sold its Portland cluster (including KINK) to Alpha Media, in an effort to focus on major market stations.
 Alpha Media merged with Connoisseur Media on September 4, 2025.

 From its first broadcast in 1968 until August 2010, the studios and offices were co-located with KGW-TV on Southwest Jefferson Street, west of Downtown Portland.
 In August 2010, Alpha Broadcasting moved the station to the PacWest Center, in downtown.

 HD Radio

-On December 17, 2014 KINK began broadcasting digitally in HD Radio, with a simulcast of co-owned sports radio station KXTG ("750 The Game") on its HD2 sub channel.
+On December 17, 2014, KINK began broadcasting digitally in HD Radio, with a simulcast of co-owned sports radio station KXTG ("750 The Game") on its HD2 sub channel.
 KINK's HD2 programming is also heard on a 99-watt FM translator, 102.9 K275CH in Gresham.
-On September 16, 2019 KINK-HD2/K275CH dropped the sports simulcast with KXTG and changed their format to rhythmic CHR, branded as "WE 102.9".
+On September 16, 2019, KINK-HD2/K275CH dropped the sports simulcast with KXTG and changed their format to rhythmic CHR, branded as "WE 102.9".

+Just before 1 a.m. on February 2, 2026, KINK-HD2/K275CH dropped the rhythmic format and began stunting with a loop of "I Got You Babe" by Sonny & Cher.
+The next day, the stunting changed to a loop of John Williams' opening score from Star Wars.
+Finally, at 12:55 a.m. on February 4, KINK-HD2/K275CH flipped to active rock, branded as "102.9 KUFO", reviving the format and branding that aired on 101.1 FM from 1989 to 2011.